Sun, sand and surf! You can enjoy all three, close to home this summer. So grab some sunscreen and hit up one of these sunny Hamilton beaches.

-With more than 93 hectares, Confederation Beach Park in the northeast part of the city, ticks a lot of boxes.
+With more than 93 hectares, Confederation Beach Park and adjoining Van Wagner Beach in the northeast part of the city, tickets a lot of boxes.

 Located on Lake Ontario, near Stoney Creek, you might think that the “fifty” refers to the number of ways to enjoy this 80-hectare park.
 Birdwatchers know the area as a prime spot for observing waterfowl.
 Boaters, too, appreciate Fifty Point for its marina and storage facilities.

 It’s a reel-friendly place for those who like to fish.
 You may be able to land a whopper in the lake (perhaps a salmon), then snag a trout in the stocked pond with no license required.

 Stroll along the beach to post a selfie of you and your crew on social media in front of the like-worthy Fifty Point lighthouse.
 Cap off your beach day with a great meal at Limani at Fifty restaurant located above the conservation area’s marina.